akkhayar/docs.akkhayar.com/docs/intro.md

 ### Mission

-Mass scale open sourced collaboration is a new concept in Myanmar, and a lot of potential and resources lay to waste as a result.
+Mass scale open-sourced collaboration is a new concept in Myanmar, and tremendous potential and resources lay to waste.
 We are trying to build a community that is transparent, accessible, and sustainable.
-At the same time, we are also able to afford the facility of providing newer and junior developers with the much-needed experience in the professional landscape.
+At the same time, we can provide newer and junior developers with the much-needed experience in the professional landscape.
 Being a part of Akkhayar is not the same as working for a company, but it is also not the same as being a part of a loose community.
-We are a hybrid of the two, find out what that means for you moving forward!
+We are a hybrid of the two.
+You will find out what that means moving forward.

 ### Helpful Links